 Appointments are currently available!

-Beginning Monday, April 5th vaccine recipients include all Florida residents who are 18 years and older.
 Click on the link (black box) below to check for available appointments.
-If appointments are currently unavailable, come back to this page for additional appointments as we receive more doses.
+If appointments are currently available, come back to this page for additional appointments as we receive more doses.

 Pfizer and moderna vaccines